ProfPorkins/GameTech/JavaScript/DynamicLoading/README.md

 # Dynamic Loading Sample
-The sample must be run as server: `node server.js` With the server running, connect to: `http://localhost:3000`
+The sample must be run as a server: `node server.js` With the server running, connect to: `http://localhost:3000`

 This is not a very interesting demo to run, it is the code that is (hopefully) interesting.